 Often gardeners plant more than they can eat and need somewhere to take their surplus.
 We have an solution .... donate it to help feed the hungry in our community.

-We are now collecting fresh, clean fruits and vegetables from gardeners on Mondays, between 7:30 and 8:30 a.m., at the Maintenance Building at Reiman Gardens and continue through October 21.
-If you can't make it at that time you are welcome to drop it off at the front desk at Reiman Gardens any time during open hours on Saturdays and Sundays beginning July 29.
-We will not be collecting on Labor Day weekend. us meet our goal of 9,000 pounds!
-Last year we collected 9083 pounds and distributed it to five agencies that serve the hungry in Story County.
+Plant A Row makes it easy to share the excess.
+Beginning June 29 and every Monday through October 19, volunteers collect fresh, clean fruits and vegetables from gardeners between 7:15 and 8:30 a.m. at the Maintenance Building at Reiman Gardens.
+If you can't make it at that time, you are welcome to drop it off at the front desk at Reiman Gardens any time during open hours on Saturdays and Sundays.

 Our Plant-A-Row distribution team is at Reiman Gardens every Monday from 7:15 through 8:30 am to collect produce from gardeners at Reiman Gardens.
 They sort and distribute the produce to 4 food pantries in the area.